OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 <br />
 <br />

-If the supervised classification result is poor, we recommend generating new training data and re-running the classification process.
-It sometimes takes several iterations to develop a reliable training dataset.

-#### Let's zoom in
+### Accuracy Assessment

-To get a sense of classification error, we zoom into a small region in the northwest region of the AOI.
+Our workflow provides a classified image that delineates the water and no water regions.
+However, there will inevitably be areas that are misclassified.
+In other words, there are water areas classified as not water and vice versa.
+To get a better sense of classification quality, we zoom into a small region in the northwest region of the AOI.

 ![3zoomnotedited](https://user-images.githubusercontent.com/29788365/180100529-3c0b5551-915b-4a67-a1a2-f9146424d017.png)